 Early the next morning, we started our trip to Baler.
 We left at around 5:30 since we had no booking; we were hoping we’d get a hotel for the whole family when we get there.
 Unfortunately, upon reaching Sabang Beach, all the resorts were already fully booked.

 The locals suggested that we go to Digisit Beach where they rent out cottages.
 “Did I hear that right?
 Cottages, not hotel rooms?”
 I thought to myself.
 I thought it right.
 There were no hotels in the area, just open cottages and a huge beach lot where people can put up tents.
 Luckily, we brought a lot of mats and a tent with us.
+How I wish we had a tree camping tent – it would have been much more comfortable.
 Since we have a baby with us, they let us use the tent while the others went to sleep under the stars.
 A new experience for everyone.

 Despite the uncomfortable lodging, we all had fun.
 It was low-tide in Digisit Beach when we arrived around noon time.
 But, come afternoon, the sea water came rushing into the shore.
 Although the sun was high up, the breeze was still very cool.